 For more detailed information, visit the National Center for Health Research’s excellent page on insurance coverage for explant.

 In the US, the Women’s Health and Cancer Rights Act of 1998 requires almost all insurance companies (Medicaid being the biggest exception, where coverage varies by state) to cover all breast cancer related surgeries.
-This includes medically necessary explant with flat closure.
+This includes medically necessary explant with aesthetic flat closure.
 However, your surgeon will have to make the determination about medical necessity.
 The usual list of symptoms that fit the bill for “medical necessity” are:

 - Ruptured silicone gel breast implants